ntvs/mvmodels/README.md

 });
 ```

-Then, include the package in your node project:
+Then, require the package in your node project:
 ```javascript
 const mvmodels = require('mvmodels');
 ```

 # Registering schemas
 To use the schemas in this package, they must first be registered with your local Mongoose instance.
-This package provides a helper function which registers all included models for you.
+This package provides a helper function which registers all included schemas for you and creates models.
 The function accepts the local Mongoose instance as its only argument.
 ```javascript
 mvmodels.registerSchemas(mongoose);
 ```